Turtles Ears – A Complete Overview

 The ear of the turtle is composed of several distinct parts, including – the inner ear and middle ear.
 On the outside of the turtle’s ears, there are flaps of skins that capture sound waves.

 This skin is similar to what is found on the rest of the turtle’s head.
-The sound waves captured by the flaps are transmitted to the inner ear with the help of the middle ear.
+These sound waves are then transmitted to the internal ear bones via the middle ear, playing a crucial role in hearing.

 The sound waves or vibrations warn the turtle of predators, as well as help them to detect potential prey and navigate their surroundings.